dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/5-applications.md

 ## Introduction

-Now that we are fairly familiar with linear inequalities, we will take a next step and look at some advanced questions on inequalities.
+Now that we are fairly familiar with linear inequalities, we will take the next step and look at some advanced questions on inequalities.
 In this lesson, we will learn:

   - How to solve inequalities with more than one variables.
   - Strategies for solving word problems using linear inequalities.